fergiemcdowall/stopword/README.md

 `stopword` is a module for node and the browser that allows you to strip stopwords from an input text.
 Covers 62 languages.
 [In natural language processing, "Stopwords" are words that are so frequent that they can safely be removed from a text without altering its meaning.](https://en.wikipedia.org/wiki/Stop_words)

-All `.min`-files are approximately 130 Kb each.
+All `.min` minified files are approximately 130 Kb each.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]